SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/google-workspace-source.md

 If the Source has any issues during any one of these states, it is placed in an **Error** state.

 When you delete the Source, it is placed in a **Stopping** state.
 When it has successfully stopped, it is deleted from your Hosted Collector.
 On the Collection page, the Health and Status for Sources is displayed.
 Use Health Events to investigate issues with collection.
 Hover your mouse over the status icon to view a tooltip with a count of the detected errors and warnings.
 You can click on the status icon to open a Health Events panel with details on each detected issue.

 ## Set up and Configurations

 In this configuration, you will set up a Google Workspace source account and configure it to be authorized and authenticated to use Google Workspace.
 To set up a Google Workspace account, you need to configure Google service account credentials.
+You may refer to the [Google Documentation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) for more information.

 ### Creating Service Account